GitHub-Sanjit/PORTFOLIO_/README.md

 ```

 ### Setting Up the Project
-[Click here](https://www.awesomescreenshot.com/video/18181026?key=45623fef0318912e62b9aacee5038999) to view the video tutorial which will teach you step by step on how to set up this project
+[Click here](https://www.awesomescreenshot.com/video/18181026?key=45623fef0318912e62b9aacee5038999) to view the video tutorial which will teach you step by step on how to set up this project.
+Let's get into it now

 ### Repo Activity